Datopotamab Deruxtecan is a new drug which is known in shorter version as Dato Dxd.

 Previously some studies suggested a benefit for Vitamin D supplements in older people.

-reduce risk of death in older people.
+In 2014, a Cochrane review suggested that vitamin D, supplements might reduce risk of death in older people.
 The esteemed Cochrane review recommended further studies.

 A randomised controlled trial of oral vitamin D, supplementation for five years in Australians aged 60 or older reports no benefits.
-Among 20 000 participants followed for five years, the
+Among 20 000 participants followed for five years, the primary outcome–death from any cause. occurred as frequently in those taking the active supplement as it did in those taking placebo.

 Disclaimer: Please note – This blog is NOT medical advice.
 This blog is NOT a expert medical opinion on various topics.
 This blog is purely for information only and do check the sources where cited.
 Please DO consult your own doctor to discuss concerns and options relevant to you.
 The views expressed in this blog are NOT, in any way whatsoever, intended to be a substitute for professional advice.
 The blog is NOT previewed, commissioned or otherwise endorsed, in any way, by any organisation that the author is associated with.
 The views expressed in this blog likely represents some of the author’s personal views held at the time of drafting the blog and MAY CHANGE overtime, particularly when new evidence comes to light.